Dr. Atmika Paudel, PhD says... The article below about Saccharomyces boulardii's benefits and health risks is medically

 Saccharomyces boulardii or S. boulardii has been used for the last 30 years or so to treat antibiotic associated diarrhea with pretty good results.
 It has also been used to treat diarrhea caused by Clostridium difficile and Traveler's diarrhea.
 Numerous clinical studies have been run to see if it works for Crohn's disease, Helicobacter pylori, ulcerative colitis, irritable bowel syndrome, parasitic infections and HIV-related diarrhea.
 It's also been used to treat Candida yeast infections and I am going to get into those results in a little bit.

-Many classify it as a probiotic, which it is not.
-It is a yeast.
-Probiotics are typically various species of good bacteria.
+Although Saccharomyces boulardii is classified as a probiotic, it is not a bacteria; it is a yeast.
 It was first isolated from lychee and mangosteen fruit in 1923 by French scientist Henri Boulard.
-Since then, it has been genome mapped and is now classified as a subspecies of the yeast Saccharomyces cerevisiae, with over a 99% genome relatedness.
-It is nearly identical to the Saccharomyces cerevisiae strains that are used to make wine and beer.1
+Since then, it has been genome mapped and is now classified as a subspecies of the yeast Saccharomyces cerevisiae, with over 99% genome relatedness.
+It is nearly identical to the Saccharomyces cerevisiae strains that are used to make wine and beer.(1)

-Luckily, a comprehensive study was published in Therapeutic Advances in Gastroenterology in 2012 that we can refer too, to see just how effective s boulardii is for intestinal problems.
+Luckily, a comprehensive study was published in Therapeutic Advances in Gastroenterology in 2012 that we can refer too, to see just how effective S. boulardii is for intestinal problems.
+(2)